TeaEngineering/libchronicle/README.md

 - nodejs

 ## Issues
-The tool `shmmain` can replay, or follow, _DAILY_ queue files as writers proceed.
-So far as I can tell `shmmain` is compatable with the `InputMain` and `OutputMain` exmaples provided by Chronicle Software Ltd.
+The tool `shmmain` can replay, or follow, _DAILY_ or _DAILY_FAST_ queues files as writers proceed.
+So far as I can tell `shmmain` is compatable with the `InputMain` and `OutputMain` exmaples provided by Chronicle Software Ltd, with either v4 or v5 queues.

+It cannot yet use or append to index pages #1 or create a completely empty queue #15.

 If you can reproduce a segfault on an otherwise valid queuefile, examples would be happily recieved via. a Github Issue.